Utsira/Soda/README.md

 + `default` - string.
 Used by `Soda.textEntry` for default text that can be overwritten by the user.

 + `callback` - function.
 Triggered by completing actions (pressing a button, hitting return in textEntry).
 Note that if a callback refers to the element itself, it needs to be defined outside of the constructor (because within the constructor there is not yet any `self` or other handle to refer to the object.
 See example code below).
-  - In `Soda.textEntry`, callback is triggered by hitting return or the close keyboard button (but not by selecting a different interface element, which closes the keyboard and cancels text entry).
+  - In `Soda.TextEntry`, callback is triggered by hitting return or the close keyboard button (but not by selecting a different interface element, which closes the keyboard and cancels text entry).
 Callback is passed the string entered.
   - In `Soda.List`, callback is passed the item that was selected
   - `Soda.Switch` has two callbacks: `callback` (when on state is activated) and `callbackOff`

++ `on` - flag. `Soda.Switch` is off by default.
+Set this to true to override this behaviour.

 + `hidden` - flag.
 Set to true for elements that are hidden initially.
 (NB make sure you add a button that will `:show()` the element)